galaxyproject/galaxy-hub/content/news/2023-10-13-EGD-2023-the-wrapup/index.md

 ## The Community

-Having wrapped up a lot on contents and numbers, the most important thing has not been acknowledged yet - you.
-Galaxy is nothing without the people, and we had a great atmosphere.
-Find impressions down below on 'the human factor'.
-Thanks a ton for all your energy!
+Having wrapped up a lot of content and numbers, we would like to thank everyone involved during the meeting, and the overall community.
+Thanks a ton for all your energy to democratize data analysis.

 <div style="max-width: 800px">